VinayPandey557/turborepo/README.md

 This will authenticate the Turborepo CLI with your [Vercel account](https://vercel.com/docs/concepts/personal-accounts/overview).

 Next, you can link your Turborepo to your Remote Cache by running the following command from the root of your Turborepo:
+TurboRepo acts more like a build system orchestrator rather than a direct build system itself.
+It doesn't directly perform tasks like transpilation, bundling, minification, or running tests.
+Instead, TurboRepo allows you to define tasks in your monorepo that call other tools (which are the actual build systems) to perform these actions.

 ```
 npx turbo link